Hampton Court Palace

 Hampton Court Palace is a Grade I listed royal palace in the London Borough of Richmond upon Thames, 12 mi southwest and upstream of central London on the River Thames.

-The building of the palace began in 1514 for Cardinal Thomas Wolsey, the chief minister of Henry VIII.
-In 1529, as Wolsey fell from favour, the cardinal gave the palace to the king to check his disgrace.
-The palace went on to become one of Henry's most favoured residences; soon after acquiring the property, he arranged for it to be enlarged so that it might more easily accommodate his sizeable retinue of courtiers.
-The palace is currently in the possession of King Charles III and the Crown.
+The building of the palace began in 1514 for Cardinal Thomas Wolsey, Archbishop of York and the chief minister of Henry VIII.
+In 1529, as Wolsey fell from favour, the cardinal gave the palace to the king to try to save his own life, which he knew was now in grave danger due to Henry VIII's deepening frustration and anger.
+The palace became one of Henry's most favoured residences; soon after acquiring it, he enlarged it to accommodate his sizeable retinue of courtiers.

-In the following century, King William III's massive rebuilding and expansion work, which was intended to rival the Palace of Versailles, destroyed much of the Tudor palace.
+In the early 1690s, William III's massive rebuilding and expansion work, which was intended to rival the Palace of Versailles, destroyed much of the Tudor palace.
 His work ceased in 1694, leaving the palace in two distinct contrasting architectural styles, domestic Tudor and Baroque.
 While the palace's styles are an accident of fate, a unity exists due to the use of pink bricks and a symmetrical, if vague, balancing of successive low wings.
-King George II was the last monarch to reside in the palace.
+George II was the last monarch to reside in the palace.